rolandjlevy/js-cocktailsdb-api/README.md

-# Cocktail Finder 🍹
+# Mixology Search Lab 🍹

-> This project is built with vanilla JavaScript, the CocktailDb API and Bootstrap.
+> A sleek interface for discovering drinks via the CocktailDB API, allowing users to explore an extensive, open-source collection of global cocktail recipes and ingredients.
+Built with vanilla JavaScript, the CocktailDb API and Bootstrap.

 ### Links